California Takes Controversial Approach to Fentanyl Crisis

 Authorities can seize drugs, but prosecution is necessary to stop the cycle, he said, and California’s Prop.
 47 has reduced or eliminated penalties for many drug-related crimes.

-Imagine if prescription drugs were tainted with poison, he says.
+Imagine if prescription drugs were tainted with poison, he said.
 “Why don’t we have that response on the law enforcement side?”

 A Perfect Storm